People have always been resourceful

 - 1980: Condensed milk production in Switzerland reaches its lowest point; HOCHDORF is the only Swiss company still producing condensed milk.

-- 1990: HOCHDORF stops its production of condensed milk tubes to focus solely on its industrial business.
+- 1990: HOCHDORF focuses its production of condensed milk on its industrial business.

 - 2003: Condensed milk production increases continuously.